Józef Montwiłł

 In 1898, Montwiłł also financed a monument to Adam Mickiewicz in Vilnius, designed by Tadeusz Stryjeński.
-As the tsarist authorities did not allow the monument to be placed in open space, it was built inside Saint John's Church.
+As the tsarist authorities did not allow the monument to be placed in open space, it was built inside Church of St. Johns.
 Montwiłł also created the Lutnia Artistic Society and financed the construction of the society's theatre, in currently Lithuanian National Drama Theatre.
-Among other societies, he formed and financed was the Society of Friends of Sciences, one of the founding members of the Polish Academy of Sciences.
+Among other societies, he formed and financed the Society of Friends of Science, one of the founding members of the Polish Academy of Sciences.

-Montwiłł also financed the creation of a Polish school in Vilnius (1907), a city hall in Panevėžys; built already after his death, and the Polish Theatre in Vilnius (in modern times converted to Russian Dramatic Theatre of Lithuania).
-He died in 1911, and was buried at the Rossa cemetery (Lithuanian: Rasos).
+Montwiłł also financed the creation of a Polish school in Vilnius (1907), the Panevėžys city hall; built already after his death, and the Polish Theatre in Vilnius (in modern times the Old Theatre of Vilnius).
+He died in 1911, and was buried at the Rasos Cemetery.
 His tomb, designed by Zygmunt Otto, was decorated with a sculpture of an angel.
 Although vandalized in recent times, the tomb remains there.
-In 1935, a monument to Montwiłł was erected in front of the Franciscan Church.
-A monument in his honour was built in the square, located in the former Franciscan cemetery in the Trakai Street of Vilnius.
+In 1935, a monument to Montwiłł was erected in front of the Church of the Assumption of the Blessed Virgin Mary.
+A monument in his honour was built in the square, located in the former Franciscan cemetery on the Trakų Street, Vilnius.

 In modern times, the Polish Culture in Lithuania Fund (Fundacja Kultury Polskiej na Litwie im.
 Józefa Montwiłła) has adopted Montwiłł as its patron.